leipzig/leipzig.github.io/index-modern.md

 highlights:
   - "25+ years of experience spanning bioinformatics research, product management, and software development across academia and industry"
   - "Led four diagnostic, therapeutic and SaaS startups in defining their bioinformatic product strategy"
-  - "MS in CS PhD in Information Science
+  - "BS in Bio, MS in CS, PhD in Information Science
   - "40+ peer-reviewed publications (4 first authorships). h-index of 30."
   - "Expert in developing cloud-based pipelines for genomics, transcriptomics, and clinical applications"
   - "Founder of PhillyR user group and top-20 contributor to biostars.org bioinformatics Q&A community"